jackalope-code/stream-overlay/README.md

 ## Issues
 - No way to delete anything
-- Images not resized properly
+- Images not sizing and positioning in the div properly?
 - Offsets are not working properly?
-- Very strange issues with mock data on endpoint POST followed by editor refresh... ignoring it for now... only mock data is getting duplicated
+- Very strange issues with the editor on refresh Something is getting duplicated and not sent back with urls
 - Background is not transparent
 - No persistance on API restart
 - GUI sucks
 - There's no lock on dragging so there may be unexpected behavior with multiple users dragging
 - Long repeating floats when working with differently scaled values
-- Initial x, y may be weird?
 - Websocket shape is not clearly defined or typed
 - Editor GUI should have better asset management and more control over offscreen margins (this should be a server feature to some limit as well with persistance)
 - Images could be hosted from anywhere so only allow mods or trusted users until there is better screening.
 This app is vulnerable to resources changing from the same URL.